 Lenses provides protection on data read.
-The original data are stored in Apache Kafka, and Lenses enables the governed access to the data content.
-This comes both from user/group permissions on what data a user can access, as well as from field level protection enforced via the data officer policies put in place.
+The original data is stored in Apache Kafka, and Lenses enables the governed access to the data content.
+This comes both from user/group permissions that specify what data a user can access, as well as from field level protection enforced via the data officer policies put in place.

 Managing data policies¶

 Enabling data protection is achieved via data policies.
 As a Data steward or Data Officer, you need to know your data and protect sensitive data by adding a new policy via the Policies screen:

 On the data policies page, add a new policy: